Notice of Pre-AIA or AIA Status

 Therefore it would have been obvious to one of ordinary skill in the art prior to the effective filing date of the application to combine the teachings of Raghunath and Nadeau in order to extend Raghunath’s system to be compatible with a broader variety of applications and services and thereby increase its usage.

-However, Nadeau discloses the first information provided to a ALTO client comprises application-aware networking (APN) information (Abstract and [0029], particularly, “For example, network orchestration device 17 may facilitate application awareness for application- and/or user-demand responsive path computation and service chain establishment.
+As to claims 4 and 13, the teachings of Raghunath and Nadeau as combined for the same reasons set forth in claim 1’s rejection further disclose the first information comprises application-aware networking (APN) information related to the at least one network service (Nadeau, Abstract and [0029], particularly, “For example, network orchestration device 17 may facilitate application awareness for application- and/or user-demand responsive path computation and service chain establishment.
 Network orchestration device 17 may include an Application Programming Interface (API) for policy and network topology/location services, such as Application-Layer Traffic Optimization (ALTO), BGP, and Domain Network Service (DNS), for instance.”)

-However, Nadeau discloses the first information comprises the correspondence between the one or more network services and application-aware networking (APN) information (Abstract and [0029], particularly, “For example, network orchestration device 17 may facilitate application awareness for application- and/or user-demand responsive path computation and service chain establishment.
+As to claims 6 and 15, the teachings of Raghunath and Nadeau as combined for the same reasons set forth in claim 1’s rejection further disclose the first information comprises a correspondence between the one or more network services and application-aware networking (APN) information related to the at least one network service (Nadeau, Abstract and [0029], particularly, “For example, network orchestration device 17 may facilitate application awareness for application- and/or user-demand responsive path computation and service chain establishment.
 Network orchestration device 17 may include an Application Programming Interface (API) for policy and network topology/location services, such as Application-Layer Traffic Optimization (ALTO), BGP, and Domain Network Service (DNS), for instance.”)

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to THOMAS J DAILEY whose telephone number is (571)270-1246.
-The examiner can normally be reached 9:30am-6:00pm.
+The examiner can normally be reached on 9:30am-6:00pm.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.